beyo/beyo/README.md

 ## Events

 Almost all aspect of the application can be monitored and managed through events.
+The following events are more or less in their corresponding order.
+Certain events may be emitted differently due to the asynchronous nature of the framework (and JavaScript).

 * **beforeInitialize** *(Beyo)* : emitted when calling `beyo.init()`.
 The event listeners will receive the `Beyo` object instance.
 * **afterInitialize** *(Beyo)* : emitted when calling `beyo.init()`.
 The event listeners will receive the `Beyo` object instance.
-* **appCreated** *(Object)* : emitted when a koa application is created.
-The event listeners receive the `app` instance, the mounted `path`, and if this `isRoot` application.
+* **appCreated** *(Object)* : emitted when the global koa application is created.
+The event listeners receive the `app` instance.
 * **configLoaded** *(Object)* : emitted when a configuration object has loaded.
 The event listeners receive the configuration `path`, the `files` found, and the `config` object constructed from the them.